 The McDonalds empire is taking over the world – if you haven’t already noticed – which I’m sure you have.

-It has grown to be the largest restaurant chain in the entire world, and you are likely a very lucky or very smart multi-millionaire if you were lucky enough to buy McDonalds stock early on.
+It has grown to be the largest restaurant chain in the entire world, and you are likely a very lucky multi-millionaire if you were one of the first to buy McDonald’s stock.

 In 2016, McDonald’s revenue was $6.42 billion, with earnings of $1.28 billion, which translates to $1.50 per stock share.